 Include your workplace values in job advertisements to show what’s important to you as an employer and attract the right candidates with similar values.
 For ideas on how to include values in your job adverts, see our example job advertisements .

 If you’re doing a great job, make sure you tell potential employees.
-Think about entering Faward schemes, such as the Skills for Care Accolade Awards, which can make you stand out.
+Think about entering award schemes, such as the Skills for Care Accolade Awards, which can make you stand out.

 Signpost potential recruits to our Think Care Careers website which has lots of information on working in social care.

-You can freely advertise a job on the gov.uk ‘Find a job’ service.
+You can freely advertise a job on the gov.uk ‘Find a job’ service and find more guidance on employing people at gov.uk..

-Your local community are a great source of potential recruits.
-Attending job fairs and other recruitment events such as visits to local schools and colleges can help to reach many potential recruits at one time.
+Attending job fairs and other recruitment events such as visiting local schools and colleges can help reach many potential recruits at one time.
 Your existing staff are great advocates and potential recruits can learn a lot from them.

 Employers nominate staff to become I Care…Ambassadors who then take part in career activities, sharing what it’s like to do their job and what they love about their role.
 Joining the initiative provides access to an online hub full of useful resources and tools.